 |CALL FOR ENTRIES 2018

 Entries are now OPEN for the 39th Annual Horse in Art Exhibition at Sally Mitchell’s Gallery, Tuxford.
+The exhibition runs from 15th -29th September.

 TO ENTER.
 All the relevant information and entry form plus PayPal online payment for the Horse in Art at Sally Mitchell’s Gallery Tuxford can be found here